mathana96/movie-recommender/README.md

 # Movie Matt-Cher #

 Movie Matt-Cher is a console-based movie recommender system based on a user's previous movie ratings.
 Users must create an account before using this service.
 Raw data from MovieLens was used and XML is used for persistence.
-Libraries used include Guava, Princeton's Stdlib ans xstream.
+Libraries used include Guava, Princeton's Stdlib and xstream.

 ### Run through of the program ###